Cynsar-Capital/cynsar-capital-web/content/pages/about.md

   - elementId: ''
     colors: colors-b
     quote: >
-      We aim to provide unique value to our portfolio companies by establishing a supportive environment that extends beyond monetary assistance.
       We serve as a mental support system, akin to therapists emotional anchors, allowing entrepreneurs to express themselves freely.
 This fosters a healthier business development process and facilitates more fruitful deals throughout their journey.
     backgroundImage:
       url: /images/bg.webp